wijayadavin/typescript-basic/README.md

 # typescript-basic

-This is a repository to practice the basics of typescript, a language that aims at easing development of large scale applications written in JavaScrip.
+This is a repository to practice the basics of typescript, a language that aims at easing development of large scale applications written in JavaScript.

 ### Easy life and more productivity.